pbeardshear/Tycho/README.md

 Tycho
 ==========

-###### Disclaimer: Tycho is under construction, any and all APIs are subject to change at any time without warning.
+###### Disclaimer: Tycho is under construction.
+Any and all APIs are subject to change at any time without warning.

 A simple real-time multiplayer game framework for node.js.